bitcoin/bitcoin/doc/p2p-bad-ports.md

-When Bitcoin Core automatically opens outgoing P2P connections it chooses a peer (address and port) from its list of potential peers.
-This list is populated with unchecked data, gossiped over the P2P network by other peers.
+When Bitcoin Core automatically opens outgoing P2P connections, it chooses a peer (address and port) from its list of potential peers.
+This list is populated with unchecked data gossiped over the P2P network by other peers.

 A malicious actor may gossip an address:port where no Bitcoin node is listening, or one where a service is listening that is not related to the Bitcoin network.